ethdebug/format/packages/conformance/README.md

 starts a local `anvil --steps-tracing` node, deploys a compiled contract with `cast`, sends a transaction, and scripts SolDB's interactive REPL to assert source-line breakpoint set/hit behavior.

+Consumer adapters are black-box by default so the same harness can test CLIs, libraries, or services.
+The current SolDB adapter shells out to the CLI because that is the stable public integration point; a future SolDB library adapter can be added without changing the compiler conformance layer.

 External adapters are opt-in in tests: